TomCrypto/Ordo/ordo/readme.txt

 --------

 The code on Github should normally be functional in some way (unless we screwed a commit up), but of course it has only been tested under a limited number of platforms, so you may have to patch up the code to make it work under your compiler/OS, as what shows up as warnings or hints for us may come up as errors for you.
+Ordo also features a different codepath for 32-bit and 64-bit platforms and also based on CPU feature flags for special instructions (we strive to provide decent to excellent performance) which is probably a compatibility black hole, so bear with us until we've got it all sorted out.
 Tested platforms so far:

 - Linux Mint 13 [64-bit] GCC w/ Code::Blocks